Breaking a Lease in Pittsburgh, Pennsylvania- Know the Laws

 2. The unit is no longer habitable

-Every state in the U.S. has specific habitability codes that every rental property must adhere to.
-If you fail to meet certain health, safety, and building codes, your tenant may have a right to break the lease
+Every state in the U.S. has specific habitability codes that every rental must adhere to.
+If you fail to meet certain health, safety, and building codes, your renter may have a right to break the lease

-As a general rule of thumb, a habitable rental property must have the following:
+As a general rule of thumb, a habitable rental unit must have the following:

 • Sanitary premises